Anthony-J-Garot/ultra-mqtt/README.md

 # Coding Details

-This is all pretty simple.
-I didn't even write unit tests, which is rare for me.
-Unit test all the things!

 The RepeatTimer is used such that I can send data when I want to send it despite the event loop running every second to keep the connection alive.

-I threw all the "commands" (on_command) into a single file under a switcher.
+The "commands" (for on_command) were put into a single module under a switcher.

-I've included a sh script that I used to test what happens when a network connection goes south.
+I've included a shel (.sh) script for redirecting network traffic from broker.losant.com to my own VM.
 From this I was able to trap and test the connection without unplugging cables.

+Finally, I put the data-generating callback functions in a separate module called simulators.py.
+Originally this project was to send hard drive free/used space to the Losant MQTT Broker.
+I expanded on this idea to create a "random simulator" that is already better than the one offered on the Losant site because I can send floating point numbers.

 # The Dashboard